mibi88/MiniDrawApp/README.md

 # MiniDrawApp
-A small drawing app usin Python 3 and Tkinter.
+A small drawing app using Python 3 and Tkinter.